 Through reader comments, we hope to create a moderated forum where readers exchange informed ideas that add to the subject being discussed.
 Abusive and/or off-topic comments will not be published.

-We will gladly approve any comment that is informed and relevant to the topic discussed.
-We will not publish any comments containing commercial promotions, personal attacks, libel or obscene language, profanity or spam.
+We will, at our discretion, approve comments that are informed and relevant to the topic discussed.
+We will not publish comments containing commercial promotions, personal attacks, libel or obscene language, profanity or spam.
 Criticisms and accolades for our work will also be published if they meet the above guidelines.

 eSomethin welcomes student opinions and encourages eSomethin staff, Perrysburg students, and guest authors to submit content for publication